 Without the Rohrabacher-Blumenauer amendment, the Department of Justice is free to invest resources in prosecuting dispensaries and medical marijuana users for violations of federal law.
 States, meanwhile, are not walking away from the continued expansion of legalized marijuana despite the potential uncertainty.
 Read More >

-Laura Schultz is director of fiscal analysis and senior economist at the Rockefeller Institute of Government.
+Laura Schultz is executive director of research at the Rockefeller Institute of Government.
 She explores how state and local governments can support innovation and generate economic growth, and evaluates the fiscal and economic impacts of federal, state, and local policies and emerging economic trends.